rokubun/jason-docs/docs/manual.md

 [rtklib](http://wwww.rtklib.com) that offers the possibility, among other tools, to process the data using the 4 techniques mentioned above.

-As mentioned, Jason works on a best-effort basis, and attemps to run these [processing strategies](../strategies) in the following prioritized order:
+As mentioned, Jason works on a best-effort basis, and attempts to run these [processing strategies](../strategies) in the following prioritized order:

 - _PPK_, Jason computes a coarse estimate of the rover position using _SPP_ in